labd/terraform-provider-commercetools/docs/resource_store.md

 * `name` - Name of the store.
 * `key`  - User-specific unique identifier for the store.
 The key is mandatory and immutable.
 It is used to reference the store.
 * `languages` - Optional array of languages.
-* `distributionChannels` - Optional array of distribution channel keys used for [product projection store filtering](https://docs.commercetools.com/http-api-projects-productProjections#prices-beta).
+* `distribution_channels` - Optional array of distribution channel keys used for [product projection store filtering](https://docs.commercetools.com/http-api-projects-productProjections#prices-beta).
+* `supply_channels` - Optional array of supply channel keys used for [product projection store filtering](https://docs.commercetools.com/http-api-projects-productProjections#prices-beta).

 [commercetool-stores]: https://docs.commercetools.com/http-api-projects-stores.html